 Forty percent of the students at Edison State Community College are over the age of 25.
 Our adult learners find that they fit in quite nicely and are an important addition to the classroom environment.
-We are certain that you will find faculty and staff particularly welcoming and helpful to adult learners.

 We recognize the tremendous experience of our adult learners and are proud of the level of diversity, experience and academic excellence that you bring to our campus.
 Whether you want to prepare for a rewarding career or just take a few classes, Edison State Community College can help you start strong and finish fast!